DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 To start writing tests with TypeScript, install TestCafe into your project directory.
 For more information, see [Install TestCafe](../basic-guides/install-testcafe.md#local-installation).

-Import the `testcafe` module in the beginning of each TypeScript file:
+If your autocompletion-capable text editor (e.g., VS Code, Sublime Text, WebStorm, etc.) does not auto-complete TestCafe keywords, `import` the TestCafe library in one of your tests.
+The following statement will help the text editor locate the TestCafe declaration file:

 ```js
 import { Selector } from 'testcafe';
 ```

-Text editors with code completion capabilities (e.g., VS Code, Sublime Text, WebStorm, etc.) load the TestCafe declaration file when the testcafe module is imported.
+> If installed [globally](../basic-guides/install-testcafe.md#global-installation), TestCafe will successfully compile and run your tests written in TypeScript.
+However, your IDE will not be able to locate the TestCafe declaration file and provide code completion.

 ![Writing Tests with TypeScript](../../../images/typescript-support.png)

-> If installed [globally](../basic-guides/install-testcafe.md#global-installation), TestCafe will successfully compile and run your tests written in TypeScript.
-However, your IDE will not be able to find the TestCafe declaration file and provide code completion.

 The TestCafe syntax is identical for both JavaScript and TypeScript.

 Whenever TestCafe encounters TypeScript compilation errors, it includes corresponding error messages in the test report.